AnyChart/docs.anychart.com/Gantt_Chart/Project_Chart.md

 {sample :width 690 :height 170}GANTT\_Chart\_06{sample}

-<br>AnyChart JavaScript framework give you an opportunity to describe how connector should be displayed.
-If you want to customize the connector view you should set the "fill" and "stroke" parameters in <b>connector</b>, where "stroke" defines a color of connector line and "fill" defines the color of connector arrow.
+AnyChart JavaScript framework give you an opportunity to describe how connector should be displayed.
+If you want to customize the connector view you should set the "fill" and "stroke" parameters in **connector**, where "stroke" defines a color of connector line and "fill" defines the color of connector arrow.

 ```
 'connector': {